-As a term and a profession, 'life coaching' only really came into fruition in the 1980s as an extension of sports coaching and business coaching.
-It has since become a multi-million pound industry with an estimated 100,000 life coaches working professionally across the world.
+As an industry and a profession, 'life coaching' only really came into fruition in the 1980s as an extension of sports coaching.
+It has since become a multi-million-pound industry with coaches working professionally across the world.

-This drive for self improvement caused man to seek leaders for guidance towards a better way of life.
-Spiritual leaders, such as Buddha, Jesus Christ and the Prophet Mohammed all preached methods for improving the mind, body and soul.
+This drive caused us to seek leaders for guidance.
+This is where spiritual leaders and religious figures came into play, preaching methods for improving the mind, body and soul.
 Many of these ancient wisdoms have remained with us today and amazingly still form the basis for whole nations' legal and political systems, including our own in Britain.

 The self-help book

-With the advent of the printing press, however, the age of the 'self-help book' began.
-These were known as conduct books and were the modern descendants of wisdom books.
-They focused on manners and ways of living that were based on Christian values such as modesty, honesty and virtue.
-The books outlined how to eat, how to dress, how to act and (especially so in the 18th and 19th centuries) how women should conduct themselves 'appropriately' in order to become perfect housewives.
+With the advent of the printing press, the age of the 'self-help book' began.
+These were known as conduct books and focused on manners and ways of living that were based on Christian values such as modesty, honesty and virtue.
+The books outlined how to eat, how to dress and how to act, giving people the guidance they craved.

-Of course, life coaches are not spiritual sages, nor are they agony aunts.
-Life coaching as we know it today is not about preaching philosophies, worshiping gods, or even giving advice.
-Life coaching is about providing the framework to allow for introspection.
-By encouraging a person to delve into their own selves and take a structured look at their lives, a life coach can help them to help themselves improve and progress towards their goals.
+Coaching as we know it today is rarely about preaching philosophies or even giving advice.
+Instead, coaching is about providing a framework to allow for introspection.
+By encouraging a person to delve into their own selves and take a structured look at their lives, a coach can help them help themselves and progress towards their goals.

-These structuring techniques were supposedly inspired by the techniques used by sports coaches in the late1900s.
+These structuring techniques were thought to be inspired by techniques used by sports coaches in the late 1900s.

 The inner game of tennis

-Sports coaches were encouraged to take a holistic approach towards improving their players' games.
-The coaching element began to extend further than shouting encouragement in the gym, or devising challenging work-out plans.
-Sports coaches began to delve into the players' lives in order to identify their personal and psychological mind-blocks.
+Sports coaches were encouraged to take a more holistic approach towards improving their players' games.
+The coaching element began to extend further than shouting encouragement in the gym or devising work-out plans.
+Sports coaches began to delve into the players' lives to identify their personal and psychological blocks.
 What was preventing them from running just that little bit faster?
 What was it that distracted them from that ball?

 Gallwey believed that examining a sportsman's life, behaviour and character was more important in coaching than training them up with technical or physical skills.

 Pretty soon, eagle-eyed business people began to notice the similarities between a team of sportsmen on a field and a team of co-workers in a boardroom.
-This gave rise to the widely popular idea of business coaching.
-As more people trained to become business coaches, the more widely available the service became.
+This gave rise to the idea of business coaching.
 Now it wasn't just executives and directors receiving coaching, it was whole teams of employees.
-Business coaching has since divided into a number of sub-categories, including leadership coaching, management coaching and career coaching.

 From the boardroom to the home

-It didn't take long for coaching to leave the boardroom and follow workers right into their homes, their relationships, their families and their hobbies.
+It didn't take long for coaching to leave the boardroom and follow workers right into their homes, their relationships, their families and their lifestyles.

-- enjoyable - it is a fundamentally positive experience that should be refreshing and enjoyable, and leave the client feeling clear-headed and capable.
+- enjoyable - it is a fundamentally positive experience that should leave the client feeling clear-headed and capable

-Although the drive for self-improvement is as old as humanity itself, life coaching as a profession is only in its infancy.
-When a brand new (and extremely lucrative!) industry emerges out of the blue, it can take a while to establish it professionally.
-The term 'life coach' is currently unregulated meaning that essentially anybody can call themselves a life coach if they want.
-However, as of July 2011, the International Coach Federation (ICF) and the European Mentoring and Coaching Council (EMCC) filed a common Code of Conduct (for the EU only) ensuring a standard set of industry principles that individuals practising as life coaches are expected to adhere to.
+Although the drive for self-improvement is as old as humanity itself, coaching as a profession is still relatively new.
+The term 'coach' is currently unregulated meaning that, essentially, anybody can call themselves a life coach if they want.
+However, the International Coach Federation (ICF) and the European Mentoring and Coaching Council (EMCC) filed a common Code of Conduct (for the EU only), ensuring a standard set of industry principles that individuals practising as coaches are expected to adhere to.